1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Lilly Endowment AI in Higher Education Initiative is a grant from Lilly Endowment that funds Indiana colleges and universities in developing strategies to address the challenges and opportunities presented by artificial intelligence in higher education.
-With up to $500 million allocated across multiple years, the initiative supports both planning and implementation phases.
+Lilly Endowment AI in Higher Education Initiative is sponsored by Lilly Endowment.
+Funds Indiana colleges and universities in addressing the challenges and opportunities of artificial intelligence in higher education.

 Get alerted about grants like this